 Automatic Detection Technology of Printed Circuit Board: Needle Bed Test Method

-With the introduction of surface mount technology, the packaging density of circuit boards has increased rapidly.
-Therefore, even for low-density, ordinary circuit boards, the automatic detection of circuit boards is not only fundamental but also cost-effective.
-In complex circuit board inspections, two common methods are the needle bed test method and the double probe or flying probe test method.
-Today we will discuss the needle bed test method.
+With the rise of surface mount technology, the packaging density of circuit boards has significantly increased.
+As a result, the automatic detection of circuit boards has become essential and cost-effective, even for low-density boards.
+When it comes to complex circuit board inspections, two common methods are the needle bed test method and the double probe or flying probe test method.
+Today, we will focus on the needle bed test method.

 Needle Bed Test Method:

-A basic general-purpose grid processor consists of a drilled board with pins centered at 100, 75, or 50 mils.
-These pins act as probes and establish direct mechanical connections with electrical connectors or nodes on the circuit board.
-If the pads on the circuit board align with the test grid, a polyester film perforated according to specifications will be placed between the grid and the circuit board to aid in the design of specific probes.
-Continuity detection is achieved by accessing the end points of the grid, defined as the x-y coordinates of the pad.
-Each network on the circuit board is tested for continuity, completing an independent test.
-However, the effectiveness of the bed-of-needle test method is restricted by the proximity of the probes.
+A basic general-purpose grid processor comprises a drilled board with pins positioned at 100, 75, or 50 mils.
+These pins serve as probes and establish direct mechanical connections with electrical connectors or nodes on the circuit board.
+If the pads on the circuit board align with the test grid, a polyester film with perforations based on specifications is inserted between the grid and the board to facilitate the design of specific probes.
+Continuity detection is accomplished by accessing the endpoints of the grid, identified as the x-y coordinates of the pad.
+Each network on the circuit board undergoes continuity testing, completing an individual test.
+However, the effectiveness of the needle bed test method is limited by the proximity of the probes.